versia-pub/server/README.md

 - [x] Automatic image conversion to WebP or other formats
 - [x] Scripting-compatible CLI with JSON and CSV outputs
 - [ ] Moderation tools
-- [ ] Full Mastodon API support
+- [x] Mastodon API support (partial)
-- [ ] Outbound federation

 ## Screenshots

 Here are some screenshots of Lysand's built-in web client.
-This client is built with Vue, and serves to allow users to log in or register.
+This client is built with Nuxt, and serves to allow users to log in or register.
 It is kept to only the actions that cannot be done with a Mastodon client, to simplify development.
-In the future, there may be a full-featured client.
+In the future, there will be a full-featured client.

 ### On Desktop